#1 MCINTOSH (also #37)

 In the Fall of 2005 I was told by Bill Vance about an interesting apple just up Stamey Branch road.
 I went to meet Mason and Vida Carpenter where they showed me this apple, which they called their Red Banana.
 I had no idea what it was going to be.
 It was as a small dull red apple with a conical shape and very sweet.
 I quickly sent the apple by US mail, to Lee Calhoun, author of Old Southern Apples.
 He evaluated the apple and felt like it was likely a “Hawkeye” from the early 1900’s.
 Finding this version of a Hawkeye, later to be called a Red Delicious, here in the Altamont Community was exciting.
 Here, in our orchard is this same apple, grafted from Mason Carpenter’s tree.

-Note: Later I was shown another Hawkeye apple tree by Johnny Crenshaw, originally planted by his grandfather Gurney Franklin in Linville Falls.
+Note: Later I was shown another “Delicious” apple tree by Johnny Crenshaw, originally planted by his grandfather Gurney Franklin in Linville Falls.
+Just recently Herbie Johnson showed me a very old Johnson family “Red Banana” tree still producing apples with that excellent Hawkeye flavor.

 #11 Summer Banana